Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Data

 \subsubsection{Simulated lenses}

-The first set of simulations (S1) was based on the work presented in \citet{Q1-SP052} and was created as follows.
+The first set of simulations (S1) {was} based on the work presented in \citet{Q1-SP052} and {was} created as follows.
 They simulated strong lensing systems using all four \Euclid bands, following the procedure outlined in \citet{rojas22} and utilising the \texttt{Lenstronomy} package \citep{birrer18,birrer21}.
 Deflectors were selected as LRGs with known redshifts and velocity dispersions, modelled using a Sérsic profile in the \JE band to estimate ellipticities and central positions.
-These parameters were optimised with a downhill simplex algorithm.
-Background sources were drawn from the \HST Advanced Camera for Surveys (ACS) F814W high-resolution catalogue \citep{Leauthaud2007,scoville2007,Koekemoer2007}, combined with HSC colour information \citep{Canameras20}.
-VIS magnitudes were computed by combining $r$-band + $i$-band images, while infrared magnitudes were matched to COSMOS 2020 VISTA (Visible and Infrared Survey Telescope for Astronomy) $YJH$ bands \citep{weaver2022}.
-They paired lenses and sources, such that they produce an Einstein radius in the range \mbox{\ang{;;0.5}--\ang{;;2.0}}.
+These parameters were optimised with a {downhill simplex} algorithm.
+Background sources were drawn from the HST Advanced Camera for Surveys F814W high-resolution catalogue \citep{Leauthaud2007,scoville2007,Koekemoer2007}, combined with HSC colour information \citep{Canameras20}.
+VIS magnitudes were {computed} by combining $r$-band + $i$-band images, while infrared magnitudes were matched to COSMOS 2020 VISTA (Visible and Infrared Survey Telescope for Astronomy) $YJH$ bands \citep{weaver2022}.
+They paired {lenses and sources} such that they produce an Einstein radius in the range \mbox{\ang{;;0.5}--\ang{;;2.0}}.
 A singular isothermal ellipsoid (SIE) mass model was adopted, with parameters derived from the Sérsic fit and Einstein radii calculated using the redshifts and velocity dispersions of the lens and source.
-Source images were lensed based on the mass model, and then downsampled to match \Euclid VIS \IE image resolution.
-This last step includes convolution with the telescope point-spread function (PSF) and scaling to the lens image flux.
-Finally, the resulting simulated lensing features are added into the VIS and NISP lens images.
-Through augmenting the number of LRGs available for simulating by using four \ang{90;;} rotations of each LRG, the number of simulations was \num{11057}.
-There was an additional earlier version of the same simulations containing \num{10311} simulations, making a total number of \num{21368} simulations available.
+Source images were lensed based on the mass model, and then downsampled to match \Euclid~{VIS \IE} image resolution.
+This last step included convolution with the telescope point-spread function (PSF) and scaling to the lens image flux.
+Finally, the resulting simulated lensing features were added into the VIS and NISP lens images.
+The simulation pipeline did not include a deconvolution with HST PSF.
+This may produce a small impact in the smoothness and shape of the simulated arc that under Euclid PSF would be negligible, and would never result in unrealistic lensing configurations.
+Through augmenting the number of LRGs available for simulating by using four {\ang{90;;}} rotations of each LRG, the number of simulations was \num{11057}. {There was an additional earlier version of the same simulations containing \num{10311} simulations, making a total number of \num{21368} simulations available.}